dbafromthecold/IntroToPartitioning/PITCHME.md

 ### Switching Partitions

-Move a partition from one table to another
+Move a partition from one table to another <br>
-Meta-data operation, runs immediately
+Meta-data operation, runs immediately <br>
-Both tables must have the same structures
+Both tables must have the same structures <br>
 Destination partition must be empty or…if destination table is not partitioned, it must be completely empty

 ---